ChrisEssery/group-project/README.md

 * Group working methods
 * Team roles and contributions
 * Documentation of sprints
-* Team use of Git
+* Team use of Github

 ## [5.
 Evaluation](Portfolio/Evaluation.md)